Thijssss/openvas_scheduler/README.md

 reachability.

 Changelog:
-v1.1: Added a filter to not schedule tasks with NOSCHED in their name v1.0: Initial Release
+v1.11: Fixed a bug caused by having more tasks running than the max v1.10: Added a filter to not schedule tasks with NOSCHED in their name v1.00: Initial Release

 Additional information:
  - loopTimerSeconds = 60